dadmars/notes/net/rfc793_tcp.md

   them to specify the desired security level, compartment, and precedence of connections.

-#Header Format
+# Header Format

-  Source Port:  16 bits
+* Source Port:  16 bits
-  Destination Port:  16 bits
+* Destination Port:  16 bits

-  Sequence Number:  32 bits
+* Sequence Number:  32 bits

-    The sequence number of the first data octet in this segment (except when SYN is present).
   If SYN is present the sequence number is the initial sequence number (ISN) and the first data octet is ISN+1.

-  Acknowledgment Number:  32 bits
+* Acknowledgment Number:  32 bits

   If the ACK control bit is set this field contains the value of the next sequence number the sender of the segment is expecting to receive.
 Once a connection is established this is always sent.

-  Data Offset:  4 bits
+* Data Offset:  4 bits

   The number of 32 bit words in the TCP Header.
 This indicates where the data begins.
 The TCP header (even one including options) is an integral number of 32 bits long.

-  Reserved:  6 bits
+* Reserved:  6 bits

-  Control Bits:  6 bits (from left to right):
+* Control Bits:  6 bits (from left to right):

     URG:  Urgent Pointer field significant
     ACK:  Acknowledgment field significant